Samir Chamas

 Samir Chamas (سمير شمص, 25 November 1942 – 11 August 2024) was a Lebanese actor, writer, journalist and voice actor.

 Career

-In the later half of the 1960s, Chamas started wrote and acted in many films, including: "Safar Brlik", "Daughter of the Guard", "Bitter Grapes", "Al-Shiridan", and "Dawba Street", along with him acting in films from Egypt, like "3 women" and "Seeks for Freedom".
+In the later half of the 1960s, Chamas starred, wrote, and acted in many films, including: "Safar Brlik", "Daughter of the Guard", "Bitter Grapes", "Al-Shiridan", and "Dawba Street", along with him acting in films from Egypt, like "3 women" and "Seeks for Freedom".

-In television, Chamas in various series, including “A Man of the Past”, the "Bitter Honey", "A Woman from the Time of Love" with the Egyptian Samira Ahmed, and the series "The Face of the Moon".
+In television, Chamas starred in various series, including “A Man of the Past”, the "Bitter Honey", "A Woman from the Time of Love" with the Egyptian Samira Ahmed, and the series "The Face of the Moon".
 Chamas also did dubbing work for many animated series.

 in 2006, he published a science fiction novel, "At the Edge of the Universe", which includes information about space and the solar system and the planets.

-Personal life
+Personal life and death

 Chamas married Siham Abu Al-Izz and he had two children, Rabih and Rima.
 Chamas died on 11 August 2024, at the age of 81.